AMReX-Astro/Castro/sphinx_docs/source/gravity.rst

 -  Then we do the fine grid timestep(s), each using the same strategy

--  At an AMR synchronization step across levels (see Section `[sec:amr_synchronization] <#sec:amr_synchronization>`__ for a description of when these synchronizations occur), if we’re choosing to synchronize the gravitational field across levels (gravity.no_sync= 0) we then do a solve starting from the coarse grid that adjusts for the mismatch between the fine-grid phi and the coarse-grid phi, as well as the mismatch between the fine-grid density fluxes and the coarse-grid density fluxes, and add the resulting sync solve phi to both the coarse and the fine level
+- At an AMR synchronization step across levels (see Section `[sec:amr_synchronization] <#sec:amr_synchronization>`__ for a description of when these synchronizations occur), if we’re choosing to synchronize the gravitational field across levels (``gravity.no_sync`` = 0) we then do a solve starting from the coarse grid that adjusts for the mismatch between the fine-grid phi and the coarse-grid phi, as well as the mismatch between the fine-grid density fluxes and the coarse-grid density fluxes, and add the resulting sync solve phi to both the coarse and the fine level

-   Thus, to within the gravity error tolerance, you get the same final result as if you had done a full composite solve at the end of the timestep (assuming gravity.no_sync= 0).
+   Thus, to within the gravity error tolerance, you get the same final result as if you had done a full composite solve at the end of the timestep (assuming ``gravity.no_sync`` = 0).

-If you do gravity.no_composite= 1, then you never do a full multilevel solve, and the gravity on any level is defined only by the solve on that level.
+If you do ``gravity.no_composite`` = 1, then you never do a full multilevel solve, and the gravity on any level is defined only by the solve on that level.
 The only time this would be appropriate is if the fine level(s) cover essentially all of the mass on the grid for